-Remotely controlling field operations with fast and accurate interventions
+Remotely controlling field operations

 By Alexandre Alencar, Research & Development Director of Hexagon's Agriculture Division10 October 2019